tobigiwa/screenMonitor/README.md

 I don't have anything else meaningful to add, so I'll be looking forward to your feedback on my work with Go.
 Feel free to give strong critiques—those are the most appreciated.
 Thanks!

 A friend of mine added this to his open-source project and had no regrets.
-So, if you'd like to support me in building this—or just appreciate the effort—a burger 🍔 with extra toppings 🧀🥓would be much appreciated.
+So, if you'd like to support me in building this—or just appreciate the effort—a burger 🍔 with extra toppings 🧀🥓 would be much appreciated.
 God bless you.

 [Solana Network](https://solana.com/)